-Please note- there is a 4 ticket limit for this show in the pavilion OR an 8 ticket limit for lawn per household, customer, credit card number, phone number or email address.
-Patrons who exceed the ticket limit will have their order cancelled automatically and without notice.
+Please note- there is a 4 ticket limit for pavilion OR an 8 ticket limit for lawn per household, customer, credit card number, phone number or email address.
+Patrons who exceed the ticket limit will have their order cancelled automatically & without notice.

 Attention: Parking at Merriweather for 2017 has Changed!
 All ticketholders NEED to pre-select parking (or decline parking) once tickets have been purchased.
 Once you’ve completed your ticket transaction, you’ll receive a confirmation email with link to select your parking.
 Please do so in advance so you have a parking lot assignment and ticket when you arrive for the show.

-Note to ridesharers, walkers, bussers, carpoolers and cyclists: If you have made other transportation arrangements, there is no need to select parking.http://www.merriweathermusic.com/event/1425161/
+Note to ridesharers, walkers, bussers, carpoolers and cyclists: If you have made other transportation arrangements, there's no need to select parking.

 The band kicked off launch week with multiple events, including a beachside listening party with fans, a sold-out show in NYC, and TV performances of their current single "King of the World" – which is rapidly climbing the charts – on The Tonight Show Starring Jimmy Fallon and Good Morning America.
 PRESS HERE to catch all the release week action.